learn-it-in-russian/tldr-ru/pages/common/warp-cli.md

 # warp-cli

-> Official command-line client for Cloudflare's WARP service.
+> Connect, disconnect and switch modes of a connection to Cloudflare's WARP service.
+> WARP is a VPN that encrypts traffic for privacy, security, and speed.
+> See also: `fastd`, `ivpn`, `mozillavpn`, `mullvad`.
 > More information: <https://developers.cloudflare.com/warp-client/>.

 - Register the current device to WARP (must be run before first connection):

-`warp-cli register`
+`warp-cli registration new`

 - Connect to WARP: